MarvinLvn/MarvinLvn.github.io/_projects/babar.md

 ## 2. BabAR in action

-Here's a video example of BabAR's predictions on a recording collected using a child-worn microphone (LENA®):
+Here's a video example of BabAR's predictions on a recording collected using a child-worn microphone:

 <div style="text-align: center;">
 <video width="90%" controls>